 But there’s an exciting reason to jump in.
 Studying digital media plays right into a major global trend: the rising appetite for digital content.

 Behavior like that has generated a lot of demand for students with the right skills in their toolboxes.
-Those who want to learn digital media can build a diverse set of strengths—whether it’s mastering a programming language, quickly editing photos or designing complex animation.
+Those who want to learn digital media can build a diverse set of strengths—whether it’s mastering a programming language, quickly editing photos and audio clips, or designing complex animation.

 At the same time, every advance in the multibillion-dollar film, television and gaming industries pumps up demand.
 New digital media applications are constantly being churned out for products ranging from smartphones and streaming devices to video-sharing platforms and social media networks.
 On top of that, digital media specialists develop content for multimedia platforms such as e-books, websites and gaming systems.

 How can you get started?
 First, let’s explore the path to a college degree in this new and rapidly expanding field.

 How Do I Earn a Degree in Digital Media?

 Many schools offer digital media studies in three concentrations: video, simulation and web design.
 However, each program offers different focus areas.
 It could be digital marketing, for example, or an academic curriculum rooted in business, art or computer science.